PaaBliiTo/crawler/README.md

 ## Important things

 - For unknown reasons, some scripts assets are not considered by the crawler, so they might not appear in the output.
 - The crawler was made in a short time due to other school projects.
-A lot of things can be optimized (and will be, if I have enough time after school), such as error handling or being able to do another crawl right away.
+A lot of things can be optimized (and will be, if I have enough time after school), such as error handling.
 - As requested, the crawler does not cross subdomains and doesn't pick external links (social media links present on the page for example)
 - Crawler made for [GoCardless](https://www.gocardless.com)